-Impairment loss on subsidiaries, associate and joint venture
+Impairment loss on subsidiaries and associate

-Management reviews the carrying amounts of the investments in subsidiaries, associate and joint venture at each reporting period to determine whether there is any indication of impairment.
-If such indication exists, the recoverable amount is
+Management reviews the carrying amounts of the investments in subsidiaries and associate at each reporting period to determine whether there is any indication of impairment.
+If such indication exists, the recoverable amount is estimated.